-As an example, the current Boots registration form pre-ticks the opt-in box, forcing the user to actively opt-out.
+As an example, the current Boots registration form pre-GDPR compliance ticked the opt-in box, forcing the user to actively opt-out.
 Very naughty, bad user experience, and must be changed by May.

 The consent you are asking for should be set out separately for accepting terms and conditions, and acceptance of consent for other ways of using data.

 In this example, Sainsbury’s clearly set out the acceptance of their terms and conditions, and separately set out the active opt-in for their contact permissions.

 It’s a shame Sainsbury’s didn’t get the option to be more granular in terms of communication opt-in preferences (email, SMS, post).